Frequently Asked Questions

 When will my fish arrive?

-Our perishable product is sent FedEx either overnight or 2 day service.
-The product that is eligible for 2 day shipping is hot-smoked, cold-smoked, salmon caviar and appetizers.
+Our perishable products are sent FedEx either overnight or 2-day service.
+The products eligible for 2-day shipping is hot-smoked, cold-smoked, salmon caviar and appetizers.
 Product that requires overnight shipping is the fresh frozen, King crab, and Spot Prawns.
-Please note that during summer months due to increased hot weather hot-smoked and cold-smoked Sockeye fillets can sometimes require overnight shipping.
-We ship our 2 day product Monday through Wednesday with delivery Wednesday through Friday.
+Please note that during summer months due to increased temperatures, hot-smoked and cold-smoked Sockeye fillets can sometimes require overnight shipping.
+We ship our 2-day product Monday through Wednesday with delivery Wednesday through Friday.
 Overnight product is shipped Monday through Thursday with arrivals on Tuesday through Friday.
 We cannot ship with an arrival date falling on a Saturday, Sunday, Monday, or postal holiday.
-Orders placed online over the weekend will be processed on Monday and would depart, at the earliest, on Tuesday.
+Orders placed online over the weekend will be processed on Monday and will be shipped on Tuesday.
 If you are shipping non-perishable products via USPS we allot 3-7 business days for your package to arrive.
-If you wish to upgrade your 2 day product for faster overnight delivery you may do so.
+If you wish to upgrade your 2-day product for faster overnight delivery you may do so.
 If you are ordering online you will have the option to select expedited shipping in step 2 of your checkout.
 You choose your ship date.
 We can delay shipping.

 Do I have to sign for my FedEx fish delivery?

 No, you do not have to sign for your delivery if the value of your package is less than $500.
 FedEx will leave the box on your doorstep unless you have left a note to do otherwise.
 It is important that someone is available to retrieve the box that same day from the delivered address because it is perishable product which will spoil if left unrefrigerated.
 If your product is valued at $500 or more FedEx requires a signature upon delivery.